Shashank-singh7/VoiceCloning/README.md

 # Voice cloning from one language to other

 ### How to get this working?
-Just follow through the notebook provided in Google colab.
+Just follow through the notebook provided by running it in Google colab.